just22/dotfiles/README.md

 # License
-All files released under the BSD 2-clause “Simplified” License See LICENSE for details
+All files released under the BSD 2-clause “Simplified” License.

+See LICENSE for details.